Facts About Drowning Accidents

 If you were not personally involved in the accident, but rather a loved one drowned due to the negligence of others, you as the survivor or the estate may be entitled to recover damages for pain and suffering, loss of support and services, loss of companionship from the decedent, or for medical and funeral expenses that were incurred.

 If you or a loved one has been injured or killed due to a swimming or other water related accident in Central Florida, contact Draper Law Office today 866-767-4711.
 The consultation is free and we do not get paid unless we make a recovery in your case.
-Our offices are conveniently located in Orlando, Kissimmee, and St. Cloud to better serve you.
+Our offices are conveniently located in Orlando, and Kissimmee, to better serve you.